proxyrunner/pr-networks/network-utilities/routing-protocols/OSPF/OSPF-authentication.md

 * Multiple keys can only be configured with the type 2 MD5 authentication type.
 * This is useful when doing migration of keys
 * These keys cannot be configured as time based.

+## OSPF Authentication Pt.
+II

+For a type 0, no configuration is required.
+You can also configure authentication type for area-wide settings:

+> area <#> authentication (type 1)

+> area <#> authentication message-digest(type 2)

+To configure auth type using interface subcommands, you can use these

+> ip ospf authentication null (type 0)

+> ip ospf authentication (type 1)

+> ip ospf authentication message-digest (type 2)